 As we know that all the four quadrants are unique but to maintain transparency and cordial relations within a team, it is essential to maximise the arena or the open area.

-Thus, Johari window aims at improvement of interpersonal relationships, behaviour, attitude and skills within an organisation by continually assessing the scope of growth.
+Thus, the Johari window aims at the improvement of interpersonal relationships, behaviour, attitude and skills within an organization by continually assessing the scope of growth.